 To talk of "souls" is merely to talk of individuals, and to pray for someone's "soul" is an attempt to tell God what to do!
 God knows who deserves what and why, God doesn't need our prayers, our petty thoughts about what God should do to this-or-that soul is irrelevant and what's more would be patronizing!
 Souls play no part in Gods scheme, nor can they play any part in our wishes.

 Praying is pointless because God knows everything we are thinking, we don't need to tell it things.
 Praying is for ourselves and is essentially selfish, a self-help psychology disguised as religious behaviour.
 An omniscient God doesn't need us to pray.
 Also as God is everywhere it doesn't need us to go to specific places to do specific things: religious buildings are also purely a facet of human relations, not divine requirement.
 Intelligent humans realized this long ago - Aristodemus and Socrates in the 4th century BCE discuss that the idea of the divine is "too exalted to need worship"2.
 The reasons we do so are social reasons, or in other words, egotistical and materialistic reasons disguised as "religion".
-God can tell us anything we need to know, and if there are things we need to know, a perfectly good-god would tell us.
+God can tell us anything we need to know, and if there are things we need to know, a perfectly good-god would tell us directly.
 Therefore evangelism is pointless, merely a social exercise that feeds the ego of the evangelists.
 God therefore doesn't need prophets such as Jesus, Muhammad, or magical tricks such as the Resurrection, to tell the world what it wants the world to know.
 If it is good for us to know something, God would tell everyone instantly and clearly, not via magical tricks and public relations stunts.
 God, as all-powerful and the facilitator of our personalities and consciousness, does not need the operation of "souls".
 All these things are trappings and frauds of religious neurosis and deluded minds.
 If you strip away all the nonsense from god-belief, the result is called deism, which is the belief in God combined with irreligiosity and skepticism towards those who say that God "needs" or "wants" things.